 A subsidized Federal Direct Loan is awarded based on financial need and accrues no interest while the student is enrolled in school at least half-time, during the grace period or during periods of deferment.

 An unsubsidized Federal Direct Loan is not dependent upon need.
 Interest accrues from the time the loan is disbursed until final payment.
 The student has the option to make interest payments while in school and during the grace period.

-6.8% fixed rate on a unsubsidized Federal Direct Loan
+3.86% fixed rate on an undergraduate unsubsidized Federal Direct Loan

 Annual Maximum Loan Amounts